Leinster Junior B Club Hurling Championship

 The Leinster Junior B Club Hurling Championship is an annual hurling competition organised by Killeedy GAA Club in Limerick since 2006 for the champion junior B hurling teams in the province of Leinster in Ireland.
 The Antrim and Galway champions are also represented in the competition.

 The series of games are played during the winter months with the Leinster final currently being played in January.
 The prize for the winning team is the Alfie Hickey Memorial Cup.
 The championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

 The Leinster Championship is an integral part of the wider All-Ireland Junior B Club Hurling Championship.
 The winners and runners-up of the Leinster final join the winners and runners-up of the Munster final in the semi-final stages of the All-Ireland Championship.

-Sarsfields are the title-holders after defeating St. Martin's by 1–14 to 1–05 in the 2022 Leinster final.

 History

 Provincial club championships for respective junior B champions was the idea of the Killeedy GAA Club who, after winning the Limerick JBHC title in 2005, realised there were no provincial competitions in that grade of hurling.
 A senior championship had been running in Leinster since 1970, while intermediate and junior competitions had been recently introduced by GAA President Seán Kelly.
 Members of the Killeedy club approached a supportive Kelly, however, their proposal was rejected by Central Council.
 In spite of this setback, Killeedy organised their own unofficial Munster Championship for Junior B championship winners in 2005.
 A corresponding Leinster Championship was first organised in 2006 and received the official support of the Leinster Council.